What is liver transplantation?

-Your child’s liver doctor will be able to provide more information about this and what the options are for your child.
+Your child’s liver doctor will provide more information about the options for your child.

-The main risks right after surgery are bleeding, clotting of the artery to the liver, and poor function of the new liver.
-Other risks may depend on your child’s diagnosis – your child’s liver doctor will go over these with you.
+The main risks immediately after surgery are bleeding, clotting of the artery to the liver, and poor function of the new liver.
+Other risks may depend on your child’s diagnosis.
+Your child’s liver doctor will go over these risks with you.

 What is life like after a liver transplant?

-Your child’s care team will include most or all of: medical liver doctors, surgeons, nurses, social workers, psychiatrists, psychologists and dietitians.
-You and your child will be supported before, during and for a long time after the transplantation.
+Your child’s care team will include medical liver doctors, surgeons, nurses, social workers, psychiatrists, psychologists, and dietitians.
+You and your child will be supported before, during, and for a long time after the liver transplantation.

-- Liver transplantation is taking a deceased person’s liver, or part of a living person’s liver, and placing it into a patient whose own liver is no longer working properly.
+- Liver transplantation is taking a deceased person’s liver or part of a living person’s liver and placing it into a patient whose own liver no longer works properly.

-• A person’s own liver can stop working suddenly (acute liver failure) or over time (chronic liver failure).
+- A person’s own liver can stop working suddenly (called acute liver failure) or over a longer time (called chronic liver failure).
 In infants and children, there are several causes.

-• The United Network of Organ Sharing, or UNOS, is a national organization that matches donor organs to people that need them.
+- The United Network of Organ Sharing (UNOS) is a national organization that matches donor organs to people who need them.